AlgoLab/galig/docs/index.md

 ### Install

-_ASGAL_ is available at conda-forge and at Docker Hub.
+_ASGAL_ is available <!--at conda-forge and--> at Docker Hub.
 A detailed installation walkthrough and the documentation is [available](documentation).

 ### Example